Optional autoDefault auto suggest options (see the SearchOptions type and the MiniSearch#autoSuggest method for details)

 Names of the document fields to be indexed.

-idName of the ID field, uniquely identifying a document.
+Optional idName of the ID field, uniquely identifying a document.

-logger?: ((level, message, code?) => void)Function called to log messages.
+Optional logger?: ((level, message, code?) => void)Function called to log messages.
 Arguments are a log level ('debug', 'info', 'warn', or 'error'), a log message, and an optional string code that identifies the reason for the log.

-The default implementation uses console
+The default implementation uses console, if defined.

-processFunction used to process a term before indexing or search.
+Optional code: stringOptional processFunction used to process a term before indexing or search.
 This can be used for normalization (such as stemming).
 By default, terms are downcased, and otherwise no other normalization is performed.

 The function takes as arguments a term to process, and the name of the field it comes from.
 It should return the processed term as a string, or a falsy value to reject the term entirely.